 In the months following the release of the draft Gateway Area Plan, City staff partnered with Heather Equinoss, the City's consultant facilitator, to present the draft Plan to various community groups.
 These sessions were intended to share information and answer questions, encourage people to get involved, and source public feedback to share with elected officials.
-From January to April 2022, City staff and Equinoss consulting collaborated on a series of ten of these "We'll Come to You" sessions--reaching a variety of groups and stakeholders within the city.
-These sessions were in addition to more informal presentations, such as news interviews, etc. A full list of engagement opportunities related to the draft Gateway Area Plan after its release can be found on page 8 of this report.
+From January to April 2022, City staff and Equinoss Consulting collaborated on a series of ten "We'll Come to You" sessions--reaching a variety of groups and stakeholders within the city.
+These sessions were in addition to more informal presentations, such as news interviews, etc.